 Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 PM.
-Eastern Time or on May 3, 2023 (11:59 PM.
-Eastern Time on May 1, 2023 for the Employee Plane).
-Have your proxy can in hand when you access the web site and both the instructions to obtain your records and to create an electronic voting instruction form.
+Eastern Time or on Nay 8, 2024 (11:59 PM.
+Eastern Time on Nay 6, 2024 for the Employee Pursh.
+Have your proxy card in hand when you access the web site and both the instructions to obtain your records and to create an electronic voting instruction form.

-During The Meeting - Go to www.virtualshareholdermeeting.com/alk2023
+During The Meeting - Go to www.virtualshareholdermeeting.com/alk2024

-You may attend the Meeting via the Internet and vote during the Meeting.
+You may atten the Meeting via the Internet and vote during the Meeting.
 Have the information that is printed in the box marked by the arrow available and follow the instructions.

-VOTE BY PHONE - 1-800-690-6903 Use-any touch-tone telephone to transmit your voting instructions up until 11:59 PM.
-Eastern Time on May 1, 2023 for the Employee Plans).
-Have your proxy card in hand when you call and then follow the instructions.
+VOTE BY PHONE -1-800-890-6903

+Use any touch tone telephone to transmit your voting instructions up until 11:59PM.
+Eastern Time or you have a contract to the proper plans.
+Have your proxy could in hard when your call and then follow the instructions.

-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, clo Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-\SK.
-A AIR GROUP, INC. non Board of Directors recommends a vote FOR all thinees listed and a vote FOR Proposals 2 and 4 at EAR on Proposal 3.
-1. Election of Directors to One-Year Terms Nominees: For A For Against Abstain 1a.
-Patricia M. Bedient 0 0 0 For A Against Absta 1b.
-James A. Beer 0 0 0 2.
-Approve (on an advisory basis) the compensa Company's Named Executive Officers. ition of the 0 0 0 1c.
-Raymond L. Conner 0 1 Year 2 Years 3 Years Abst 1d.
-Daniel K. Elwell 0 0 0 3.
-Advisory vote to approve the frequency of advisory vote to approve the compensation the Company's Named Executive Officers. the O 0 0 0 1e.
-Dhiren R. Fonseca 0 are company or named Executive or needs.
-For A Against Absta 1f.
-Kathleen T. Hogan 0 0 0 4.
-Ratify the appointment of KPMG LLP as the independent registered public accountants to year 2023.
-Company's or the fiscal 0 0 0 1g.
-Adrienne R. Lofton 0 year 2023.
+he E Board ( ROUP, INC. of Directors recommends a vote FOR all the

+sted and a vote FOR Proposals 2 and 3.

+n of Directors to One-Year Terms F Monto

+Nomir nees: For I Against / Abstain

+1a.
+I Patricia M. Bedient 0 For Against Ab

+1b.
+J lames A. Beer 0 0 0 2.
+Approve (on an advisory basis) the compensation of the Company's Named Executive Officers.
+0 0

+1c.
+I Raymond L. Conner 0 3.
+Ratify the appointment of KPMG LLP as the Company's independent registered public accountants for the fiscal year 2024.
+0 0

+1d. [ Daniel K. Elwell 0

+1e.
+I Kathleen T. Hogan 0 0

+1f. / Adrienne R, Lofton 0 0 0

+1g.
+E Benito Minicucci 0 0

 1h.
-Benito Minicucci 0 0 0 1i.
-Helvi K. Sandvik 0 0 0 1j.
-J. Kenneth Thompson 0 0 0 1k.
-Eric K. Yeaman 0 0 0 Plea ise sign exactly as your name(s) appear(s) hereon.
-When ners should each sign personally.
-All holders must sign.
-If signing as a a corporation ttorney, e or partne xecutor, ac dminis se sigr trator, or other fiduciary, please give full title as in full corporate or partnership name by authori such.
-Joint zed officer.
+I Helvi K. Sandvik 0 0 0

+1i.
+J I. Kenneth Thompson 0 0 0

+1j.
+E Eric K. Yeaman